betaflight/betaflight/docs/Telemetry.md

 As noticed by Skrebber the GR-12 (and probably GR-16/24, too) are based on a PIC 24FJ64GA-002, which has 5V tolerant digital pins.

 Note: The softserial ports are not listed as 5V tolerant in the STM32F103xx data sheet pinouts and pin description section.
 Verify if you require a 5v/3.3v level shifters.

+## MultiWii Serial Protocol (MSP)

+MSP Telemetry simply transmitts MSP packets in sequence to any MSP device attached to the telemetry port.
+It rotates though a fixes sequence of command responses.

+It is transmit only, it can work at any supported baud rate.

+MSP telemetry is currently only output on serial ports that are set to MSP, NOT telemetry.
+This will likely change in the future so that the MSP telemetry uses ports configured as telemetry just like the other providers do.